Chee Dale Walk

 20. Follow the grassy track down the narrow valley ahead, and after about 150 metres you'll reach a path junction (and fingerpost, signed "Concession Path, Topley Pike Layby") where you should bear left to reach the layby where you started the walk (about 150 metres).

-(If you used the alternative start (from the Topley Pike bus stop, or parked in the adjacent Pay & Display Wydale car park), continue down the narrow valley ahead (described in steps 3 to 6 of these directions).
+(If you used the alternative start (from the Topley Pike bus stop, or parked in the adjacent Wydale car park), continue down the narrow valley ahead (described in steps 3 to 6 of these directions).
 After about 400 metres, you'll reach the Monsal Trail, and the Blackwell Mill Cycle Hire and Tuck Shop, from where you can return along the broad riverside vehicle track to the Wydale car park and Topley Pike bus stop.)